AbdellahBellakrim/pipex/README.md

 # Pipex

 ## Summary
-This project allows you to explore the details of a UNIX mechanism by implementing it in your program.
+This project allows you to explore the details of pipes in UNIX mechanism by implementing it in your program.

 ## Table of Contents